hyang78227/RP-Conference-Shared/README.md

 ### RP_SpecialAdmit_Headcount_combined_call.ipynb
 - [RP_SpecialAdmit_Headcount_combined_Call.ipynb](Notebook/RP_SpecialAdmit_Headcount_combined_Call.ipynb)

-  This Python script automates the execution of the other two notebooks.
-It runs both
+  This Python script automates the execution of the other two notebooks. **THIS IS THE ONLY PYTHON FILE YOU NEED TO RUN!** It runs both
   - [RP_SpecialAdmit_Headcount_combined.ipynb](Notebook/RP_SpecialAdmit_Headcount_combined.ipynb)b and
   - [RP_SpecialAdmit_Headcount_by_HighSchool.ipynb](Notebook/RP_SpecialAdmit_Headcount_by_HighSchool.ipynb)
+  -
   in sequence to automate the data processing pipeline.

   **Automates the data processing pipeline by:**